springone-tour-2020-cicd/katacoda-scenarios/cicd-for-k8s/2-kustomize/step1.md

 In this step, you will:
 - Validate that the environment is initialized
-- Set env vars with your GitHub and Docker Hub namespaces
+- Configure setup for using GitHub and Docker Hub in the scenario
 - Create `dev` and `prod` namespaces in the Kubernetes cluster to represent deployment environments
 - Clone your GitHub repo (or the reference sample repo if you skipped the previous scenario)